Herding stochastic autonomous agents via local control rules and online global target selection strategies: Herder dynamics and control rules

 \section{Herder dynamics and control rules}

-Our solution to the herding problem consists of two layered strategies; (i) a target selection strategy through which herders decide what target to chase and (ii) a local control law driving the motion of the herder towards the target it selected, and pushing it inside the goal region.
+Our solution to the herding problem consists of two layered strategies; (i) a local control law to drive the motion of the herder towards the target it selected, and to push it inside the goal region and (ii) a target selection strategy through which herders decide what target to chase.
+When the herd are all gathered, the herders switch back to an idling condition by keeping theirself within the safety region surrounding the goal region.